-- Pull out the index plunger and turn it 90° to remove from the plunger groove.
-Turn the handwheel clockwise (CC1200) or counterclockwise (CC1300XL) to raise the saw. - 2.
+- 1. Pull out the index plunger and turn it 90° to remove from the plunger groove.
+Turn the handwheel clockwise to raise the saw. - 2.
 Turn the index plunger 90° to lock it back into the plunger groove.
-Turn the handwheel slightly to lock the handwheel.
+Turn the handwheelslightly to lock the handwheel.